FREE AND ANONYMOUS RAPID HIV ANTIBODY TESTING SITES

 In Sonoma the group meets the third Friday of each

-month, the next gathering is Friday, January 17, from
+month, the next gathering is Friday, September 19, with

-10:30 AM to Noon at the Sonoma Community Center, at
+from 10:30 AM to Noon at the Sonoma Community Center,

 On the fourth Tuesday of the month a group gathers